harismuneer/Ultimate-Social-Scrapers/README.md

 - Suksan S. (Cybersecurity Student)

->
+> Haris was very helpful and professional with plenty of knowledge in the field.
+He explained everything about his awesome software in detail including information that is necessary to know.
+“UFS '' is the best and easy to use with outstanding customer service, which is why Haris' tool is your best bet for scraping Facebook.
+A strong recommendation.

+- Armin M. (NLP Practitioner & Researcher)

+> I am a master student who was looking for a tool to scrape public Facebook user profile information including posts & photos, I found the tool Ultimate Facebook Scraper - UFS on Github and immediately realized that this is what i was looking for, a great tool developed by a great programmer which is simple to use and it helped me to achieve my goals with my thesis

+- Hamzeh K. (Master's Student)

 and many more satisfied customers..

 ## Price 💳

 <b><i>Limited discount offer valid till Aug 09, 2021.</i></b> You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
 The software also comes with an instructions file with easy-to-follow installations steps incase you prefer to do the installation on your own.

+This is a one-time payment for UFS.
+I will be available for any maintenance/support required without any fee to provide you the best customer service so you can solely focus on achieving your business outcomes.

 ### Pro Version (119$) ~~169$~~
 - allows you to scrape all sections for a <b>User's Profile/Account </b>